Exclusive: J&J says in talks with Japan, Gates Foundation to lock in deals on COVID-19 vaccine

 The Bill and Melinda Gates Foundation would focus on allocating any vaccine it acquired to developing countries, Wolk added.
 Reuters previously reported that J&J is also in talks with the European Union.

+"The more demand we have the better and lower that cost would potentially be,” Wolk said.

+In its Thursday earnings call, J&J said it plans to start its first human trials of its COVID-19 vaccine on July 22 and could kick off phase 3 studies as soon as September.

-(Reporting by Carl O'Donnell in New York and Manas Mishra in Bengaluru; Editing by Chizu Nomiyama)
+(Reporting by Carl O'Donnell in New York and Manas Mishra in Bengaluru; Editing by Chizu Nomiyama and Lisa Shumaker)